MathiasPfeil/cl_wrapper/README.md

   # Set your own error messages (not required).
-  set_error(:wrong_website, 'Sorry, at the moment we only allow posts from Craigslist.') set_error(:wrong_category, 'The Craigslist add you posted was not in the cars & trucks category.')
+  set_error(:wrong_website, 'Sorry, at the moment we only allow posts from Craigslist.') set_error(:wrong_category, 'The Craigslist ad you posted was not in the cars & trucks category.')

   # Require that some elements from the Craigslist post be present.
   require_element(:image)